-- Large area in Modjadjiskloof town is privately owned and these create a challenge in terms of upgrading and expansion of the town; - There's illegal settlements and land occupation in areas such as Mokgoba and Meshasheng and legal processes are underway to address such challenges. - Sparse rural settlement and - Building houses without building plans.
+- Large area in Modjadjiskloof town is privately owned and these create a challenge in terms of upgrading and expansion of the town;

+- There's illegal settlements and land occupation in areas such as Mokgoba and Meshasheng and legal processes are underway to address such challenges.

+- Shortage of land for development;

+- Sparse rural settlement and

+- Building houses without building plans.